*

 At the start of WW1 Jack White enlisted as a private in the London Scottish regiment.
 His wife continued the business with two young lads helping.
 Jack had eight club makers, six were conscripted into the army and two went to Woolwich Arsenal.

-Maurice Bowyer, a former apprentice at Sunningdale, later said Jack White was sacked in 1926 for 'drinking and womanising' and almost immediately after that event he formed the Jack White Golf Co. and returned to Gullane were he started a club making business in a two storey building (now demolished) in Goose Green Mews.
+An apprentice club-maker with Jack White at Sunningdale was Duggie Given and William Gosden who emigrated to Australia in 1925 and worked for the Golf Supplies Limited in Sydney.
+Maurice Bowyer, a former apprentice at Sunningdale, later said Jack White was sacked in 1926 for 'drinking and womanising' and almost immediately after that event he formed the Jack White Golf Co. and returned to Gullane were he started a clubmaking business in the property next to the present professionals shop and later in a two storey building (now demolished) 'Hopetoun Golf Works' in Goose Green Mews.
 His first apprentice was W. J. 'Bud' Russell, son of Sandie Russell, the starter at Gullane No.1 course.
 Bud Russell emigrated to Australia in 1930 and was appointed pro at Barwon Heads Golf Club, Victoria where he remained for 57 years.
 Another apprentice, Hugh Watt became professional at Barnton, before being appointed to Gullane Golf Club.
 White opened a successful golf equipment shop at 2 Rosebery Place and for many years gave evening class lessons on the art of club making which were very popular.

 [Jack White Poem] Charles Gibson was a clubmaker with Tom Dunn at North Berwick while Jack White was serving his apprenticeship.
 Gibson was appointed clubmaker to the Royal North Devon Golf Club at Westward Ho! where he trained J. H. Taylor, five times Open winner.
 Jack often visited his former colleague and it was custom to leave a short poem in the family autograph book in appreciation of their hospitality.